The John Paul Stevens Public Interest Fellowships: $5000 for the two eligible applications with the highest scores.

 I’m also working as a research assistant this summer; will my pay reduce my fellowship award amount?

 No, only money you receive for the fellowship work (such as, for example stipends, work study pay, other fellowships) will be subtracted from your award at the rate of 50 cents to every dollar.
-Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for Uber, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
+Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for a ride share, etc.) does not count against your fellowship award; just remember that you must complete a full time internship performing the work for which you are receiving the fellowship.

 You are required to write a short paragraph (no more than 300 words), separate from the statement of purpose, regarding your financial need and/or what you will be using the fellowship money for.
 Financial need is a small part of the UCOP selection committee's determination of whom to award funds.
 Please very briefly describe your need for the fellowship and what you will do with the funds (for example: pay rent, transportation to internship, support my family).